 With a few exceptions, the study area's built environment is representative of the mining history and the European building styles that were brought over with the first miners.
-While maintaining and documenting these building styles is key to preserving Juneau's historic character, the community wants to see Alaska Native culture represented in the built environment.
-The Front and Franklin Street Redesign Project inserted medallions with Tlingit phrases and imagery.
-The Sealaska Heritage Institute erected three totem poles on the corner of Front and Seward (add photos).
-More projects like this will go a long way in creating the cultural representation that the community wants.
+While maintaining and documenting these building styles is key to preserving Juneau's historic character, it is equally important that Alaska Native culture be represented in the built environment.
+The Front and Franklin Street Redesign Project inserted medallions with Tlingit phrases and art.
+The Sealaska Heritage Institute erected three house posts on the corner of Front and Seward Streets, which is now formally named Heritage Corner (add photos).
+More projects like this will be critically important in creating cultural representation.

-The values associated with the preservation of historic and cultural resources include:
+The values associated with preserving historic and cultural resources include:

 - Providing a link with the past

+- Reinforcing downtown's character

+- Supporting goals for sustainability by conserving resources

-- Establishing a distinct market image
+- Providing an attractive image

 - Quickly making a building available for occupancy

-- Providing an attractive image

 - Supporting heritage tourism strategies

-- Supporting goals for sustainability by conserving resources

-- Reinforcing Downtown's character
+- Establishing a distinct market image